 Day 3 will look at functional programming tools using the purrr package, which greatly simplifies repeating operations.
 Many statistical packages have complicated and idiosyncratic data structures.
 The broom package helps to convert them to consistent data structures.

 Participants are encouraged to bring their own data for analysis, convert existing code to tidyverse or perform a project on Day 4.

-Registration is open.
+Registration is closed.
 The course is limited to 50 participants.